54 Best Data Science Books in 2023 (Vetted by Experts)

 R for Data Science Books

-R Programming for Data Science - Roger D. Peng’s free text will teach you R for data science from scratch, covering the basics of R programming.
-This is a pay-what-you-want text, but if you do choose to chip in a bit of money, note that for $20 you can get it together with all of the mentioned datasets and code files.
+Roger D. Peng’s text will teach you the basics of R programming from scratch.
+This is a pay-what-you-want text.
+Note that for $20 you can get it with all of the mentioned datasets and code files.

-This introductory text was already listed above, but we’re listing it again in the R section as well, because it does cover quite a bit of R programming for data science.
+This introductory text was already listed above, but we’re listing it again in the R section because it does cover quite a bit of R programming for data science.

-R Cookbook - Precisely what it sounds like: a collection of R “recipes” for data analysis and data science work.
+Precisely what it sounds like: a collection of R “recipes” for data analysis and data science work.

 Machine Learning Books

 1. Neural Networks and Deep Learning (August 2018)